 So you don’t know the difference between lilacs and lilies, or can’t make up your mind between white or pink roses?
 Don’t fret – that’s why you hired a floral professional.
-From price points to image-sharing websites, we break down what you need to know when preparing for your first florist meeting and the questions you should ask leading up to your big day in order for your floral designer to produce the right arrangements for you.
+From price points to image-sharing websites, we break down what you need to know when preparing for your first wedding florist meeting and the questions you should ask your floral designer leading up to your big day in order for your florist to produce the right arrangements for you.

-Research your chosen floral designer.
 Make sure he or she is a good fit for you and your spending limit, has a reliable reputation, and has wedding experience.
-Vet the florist through friends, the venue, and other vendors.
+Vet the florist through friends, your wedding venue, and other vendors.
 Perusing websites that offer past customer reviews is an especially helpful tool.

-Make sure you can access your image-sharing website page, a link to the venue, and other online resources you have prepared.
-A seasoned designer will be able to immediately pick up on your aesthetic from your inspiration materials and help you hone your vision.
+A seasoned floral designer will be able to immediately pick up on your aesthetic from your inspiration images and materials to help you hone your vision.